 Synopsis

-Strange things are happening in Magaluf: the smell of piss and blood, police cars and ambulances crossing the streets without anyone giving them importance, screams in the middle of the night… Magaluf is just a small and quiet town on the island of Mallorca that many have ventured to call the Balearic Twin Peaks.
-Its citizens are torn between everyday cursing and genuine holiday pleasure, a place that has become the European paradigm of low cost tourism based on unbridled nightlife entertainment.
-A million tourists invade the streets of Magaluf during the summer, as if they were spectres that transform the public space into a theme park where almost everything is allowed.
+Strange things are happening in Magaluf: the smell of piss and blood, police cars and ambulances cross the streets without anyone paying attention to them, screams in the middle of the night… Magaluf is just a small, quiet town on the island of Mallorca that many have ventured to call the Balearic Twin Peaks.
+Its citizens are torn between everyday cursing and genuine holiday pleasure, a place that has become the European paradigm of low-cost tourism based on unbridled nighttime entertainment.
+A million tourists invade the streets of Magaluf during the summer, as if they were specters who transform public space into a theme park where almost everything is allowed.

-Meanwhile, the inhabitants of Magaluf try to live with the contradictions of this tourist model that feels like an invasion but also generates millions of euros in the catering sector, jobs and opportunities for many people who could not survive anywhere else without the characteristics of Magaluf.
+Meanwhile, the inhabitants of Magaluf try to live with the contradictions of this tourism model that feels like an invasion but also generates millions of euros in the restaurant sector, jobs and opportunities for many people who could not survive anywhere else without the characteristics of Magaluf.

-Magaluf Ghost Town is a choral portrait of a community during the off-season and high season, from a tone of mystery, close to a thriller but without losing sight of the costumbrist comedy, mixing documentary and fiction.
-It is a story of international scope about the dreams of a town that is just trying to survive in a touristic context, and also a reflection on what it means to be a tourist in Europe.
+Magaluf Ghost Town is a choral portrait of a community during the off-season and the high season, from a tone of mystery, close to the thriller but without losing sight of the costumbrist comedy, mixing documentary and fiction.
+It is a story of international scope about the dreams of a town that is only trying to survive in a touristified context, and also a reflection on what it means to be a tourist in Europe.

 The truth is that I no longer remember if Magaluf is the most wonderful place in the world or a real nightmare.

-We have been many years with the myth of Magaluf.
-I also arrived there for the first time in search of that tale, to know if all of it was true.
-The media have created a very stigmatized story about what this small town in Mallorca is: English tourists, alcohol, fights, sex, sun and beach.
-The sensationalist news about Magaluf have their annual space in the news to keep feeding the monster, even inventing new concepts to make the fiction grow: mamading, balconing, Shagaluf….
-Magaluf is a crazy party without limits, an image that works as a leisure attraction but that the local citizens live as a curse.
+We have been with the myth of Magaluf for many years.
+I also came there for the first time in search of that legend, to know if all that was true.
+The media have created a very stigmatized narrative about what this small town in Mallorca is: English tourists, alcohol, fights, sex, sun and beach.
+The sensationalist news about Magaluf has its annual space in the news to continue feeding the monster, even inventing new concepts to make fiction grow: mamading, balconing, Shagaluf (which means something like follaluf)… Magaluf is a crazy party without limits, an image that works as a lure for leisure but that the citizens of the town experience as a curse.

-But what is Magaluf exactly?
-Or rather… What can Magaluf be?
+But what exactly is Magaluf?
+Or rather… What can Magaluf become?

-Magaluf is an ideal set with neon lights where you can build legends, tell lies and reflect on the forms of representation of decadent tourist spaces in the collective imagination.
-The constant possibility of something bad happening.
+Magaluf is a neon-lit set ideal for building legends, telling lies and reflecting on the ways in which tourist spaces in decline are represented in the collective imagination.
+The constant possibility that something bad will happen.
 Something strange.
 This is a film of fabulations and disappearances.
 Everyday plots that coexist with phantasmagorical situations: a mood of strangeness and tension.
-In the midst of apparent normality, the relationship with the tourists is posed as the arrival of a mysterious visitor, a vampire, a living dead…
+In the midst of the apparent normality, the relationship with tourists is presented as the arrival of a mysterious visitor, a vampire, a living dead…

 Title: Magaluf Ghost Town